landsofascension/game-core/README.md

 - Run `yarn install`
 - Run `anchor build` to build
 - Run `anchor test` to run tests
+  - Make sure you have your Solana wallet location into your Anchor.toml file
 - Run `anchor deploy` to deploy

 ## using it